idumdidum/Linux_mirror-snapshot-and-publish/Ubuntu/README_en.md

 logname=${hdate}_${globaltype}_mirror.log
 <br/><br/>
 #### Let's take a look at the mirror configuration file ubuntu.mconf.
 #### There can be multiple mirror configuration files.
 The file extension must be .mconf and the directory where the .mconf files should be located is specified in the Ubuntu mirror's global configuration file ('global-deb.gconf':mirrorconfdir=/etc/mirrordeb).
+Otherwise, the mirror configuration files can be named freely.

 Mirror configuration examples:<br/>
 https://github.com/idumdidum/Linux_mirror-snapshot-and-publish/blob/main/Ubuntu/ubuntu.mconf.tmpl